Oldest public university in the United States: University of Georgia

 Located in Athens, Georgia, the University of Georgia received its charter from the state in 1785, making the University of Georgia the first state-chartered public university in the United States.
-As a result of this distinction UGA brands itself as the "birthplace of the American system of higher education."
+As a result of this distinction, the University of Georgia brands itself as the "birthplace of the American system of higher education."
 A site was selected for the university, but it did not begin admitting students until 1801, six years after the University of North Carolina.
 The first graduation was held in 1804.
 The first building was completed in 1805.